Database Matching Under Noisy Synchronization Errors: Matching Capacity For Identical Repetition

 In this subsection, we prove that the database growth rate achieved in Theorem~\ref{thm:mainresultWm} is in fact tight using a genie-aided proof where the column repetition pattern $S^n$ is known.
 Since the rows are \emph{i.i.d.} conditioned on the repetition pattern $S^n$, the seeds $(\mathbf{G}^{(1)},\mathbf{G}^{(2)})$ do not offer any additional information when $S^n$ is given.
 Thus, the genie-aided proof holds for any seed size $\Lambda_n$.

 \begin{proofconverseWm} While Theorem~\ref{thm:mainresultWm} is stated for $\Lambda_n=\Omega(\log\log m_n)$, in the converse we assume any seed size $\Lambda_n$.
 We prove the converse using the modified Fano's inequality presented in~\cite{shirani8849392}.
-Let $R$ be the database growth rate and $P_e$ be the probability that the scheme is unsuccessful for a uniformly-selected row pair.
+Let $R$ be the database growth rate and $P_e$ be the probability that the scheme is unsuccessful for a uniformly selected row pair.
 More formally, \iftoggle{singlecolumn}{

 }{